Protect Yourself from Facebook ClickJacking

 Lastly, these scams never end with a free gift card or anything that was promised before.

-So this Scam Website (Free Amazon Gift Card Codes) is promising users a free Gift-Card worth $50, for simply sharing their link with friends.
-Yeah! that’s like Distributing Free Money to people in-order to get Free Money.
-Sounds Absolute Stupid.
+So this scam website (Free Amazon Gift Card Codes) is promising users a free gift card worth $50 for simply sharing their link with friends.
+Yeah, that’s like distributing free money to people in order to get free money.
+It sounds absolutely stupid.

 Free Amazon Gift Card Codes scam

-According to this fake Amazon Gift card website, you would get $50 worth Gift-Card when you bring people to click on your referral link.
-You need to earn atleast 25 “clicks” in Order to request your free Gift-Card; Sounds very professional.
+According to this fake Amazon Gift Card website, you would get $50 worth of gift cards when you got people to click on your referral link.
+You need to earn at least 25 “clicks” in order to request your free gift card.
+That sounds very professional.

-Did you already indulge yourself in this Scam?
-Well you need not worry about it, since this scam is harmless and wont put you in any danger except that you Stand stupid in-front of your friends.
-The reason behind this SCAM is unknown, but we believe this was mainly done for domain publicity and gain authority.
+Did you already indulge yourself in this Scam? well, you need not worry about it since this scam is harmless and won’t put you in any danger except that you stand stupid in front of your friends.
+The reason behind this scam is unknown, but we believe it was mainly done for domain publicity and to gain authority.

 If you happen to come across such posts in your Facebook feed, please do not click on it and make sure you report it to Facebook.
 When clicked, it will take you to an external page that disguises as a YouTube video player.